NYU Silver Faculty Present at Nation’s Premier Mental Health Services Research Conference

 August 3, 2018

-NYU Silver Associate Professor Victoria Stanhope, Assistant Professor Rohini Pahwa, and Assistant Professor/Faculty Fellow Kiara Moore presented their recent research at the National Institute of Mental Health's (NIMH) 24th Mental Health Services Research Conference, held August 1-2, 2018 in Rockville, MD.
+NYU Silver Associate Professor Victoria Stanhope, Assistant Professor Rohini Pahwa, and Provost’s Postdoctoral Fellow and Assistant Professor Kiara Moore presented their recent research at the National Institute of Mental Health's (NIMH) 24th Mental Health Services Research Conference, held August 1-2, 2018 in Rockville, MD.
 Organized every other year by NIMH's Services Research and Clinical Epidemiology Branch, part of its Division of Services and Intervention Research, the conference aims to promote high-priority areas in mental health services research and identify opportunities with potential for significant impact for people with mental disorders.

 In her oral presentation, part of a panel on Care Delivery, Dr. Stanhope presented preliminary findings from her NIMH-funded R01 study on Person-Centered Care Planning (PCCP) and Service Engagement.
 Using an objective measure to examine competency in person-centered care across service programs within community mental health clinics, she and her study team found that programs were competent in recovery oriented process and the technical aspects of service planning, but were not as competent in translating person-centered care into key elements of the service plan.
 The study indicates that more research is needed to operationalize, measure, and promote person-centered care across community mental health programs.